jon-jacky/home/commonplace.md

   completely dissolve in the face of suffering.
 For some people this is devotion to family, for others it is a life's work, especially one which serves the community/culture/biosphere, perhaps in a political/artistic/religious way.
-Basically, if you dont want to be absolutely slayed by suffering, you have to invest your personal treasure in something bigger than your own happiness.
+Basically, if you don't want to be absolutely slayed by suffering, you have to invest your personal treasure in something bigger than your own happiness.